justinnoor/pfhowto/README.md

     queue catchall parent rootq bandwidth 50M default
 ```

 We've allocated 150M of **rootq**'s bandwidth to its child **web**, and the remainder to its other child **catchall**.
 In reality, bandwidth activity is never as uniform as it appears in our queue allocations.
 Queues will borrow bandwidth from eachother during traffic spikes, which can potentially hinder the availability of a service.
-Thankfully [PF](https://man.openbsd.org/pf) provides us with some options to control this.
+Thankfully [PF](https://man.openbsd.org/pf) provides some options to control this.

 Let's revise the queue:
 ```